| HOMEAREA ATTRACTIONS | OUTDOORS | EVENTS | COMMUNITY | PHOTO GALLERY | BUSINESSES |

 Libby Dam Visitor Center and Tour Information

-• Photo ID is required for everyone over 18 yrs of age to go on the tour.
+Photo ID is required for everyone over age of 18 to go on tour.
+Those under 18 must be accompanied by an adult.

 Please call the Visitor Center for more information 406-293-5577.